 What children learn from their parents, family members and caregivers lasts a lifetime.
 From an early age and throughout their childhood, children learn from the adults who are central to their everyday lives.
 The values, principles and learning opportunities that are conveyed through modeling, exposure and action are critical.
 Therefore, it is important to create a home life that recognizes the diversity of our world, addresses bullying, opposes bias, and in small and large ways, challenges those injustices.

-Table Talk: Family Conversations About Current Events
+Table Talk: Family Conversations about Current Events

 Table Talk: Family Conversations about Current Events provides parents and family members with the tools they need to engage in conversations about important news stories and societal and world events.
 Each guide includes a topic summary, discussion questions, ideas for taking action and additional resources.

-Anti-Bias Tools and Strategies
+Anti-Bias Tools & Strategies